 On December 4 and 17, 2020, separate putative shareholder class action lawsuits were filed against the Company and certain of its current and former officers and directors in the U.S. District Court for the Eastern District of New York regarding the drop in the price of the Company's stock following the ROD by the USACE regarding the Pebble Project.
 These cases are captioned Darish v.
 Northern Dynasty Minerals Ltd. et al., Case No. 1:20-cv-05917-ENV-RLM, and Hymowitz v.
 Northern Dynasty Minerals Ltd. et al., Case No. 1:20-cv-06126-PKC-RLM.
 Each of the complaints was filed on behalf of a purported class of investors who purchased shares of the Company's stock from December 21, 2017, through November 25, 2020, the date the USACE announced its decision, and seeks damages allegedly caused by violations of the federal securities laws.
 On March 17, 2021, the two cases were consolidated, and a lead plaintiff and counsel were appointed.
 A consolidated and amended complaint was filed in June 2021, naming the Company, the Company's CEO and the Pebble Partnership's former CEO as defendants.
 The Company filed a motion to dismiss the complaint on behalf of all defendants, which the Court denied on January 25, 2023.
 On April 17, 2023, the parties notified the Court that, following mediation between the parties and the insurance carriers, an agreement-in-principle was reached to settle the consolidated action and that the parties expect to finalize the agreement over the coming weeks.
-On June 7, 2023, the parties filed the executed settlement agreement with the Court, which (a) provides for a settlement amount within insurance policy limits, and (b) makes clear that the Company denies any liability whatsoever and makes no admission of wrongdoing.
+On June 7, 2023, the parties filed the executed settlement agreement with the Court, which (a) provides for a settlement amount within insurance policy limits, and (b) makes clear that the defendants deny any liability whatsoever and makes no admission of wrongdoing.
 On July 24, 2023, the Court held a Fairness Hearing to determine if it would grant preliminary approval of the settlement agreement.
 Consistent with guidance from the Court at the Fairness Hearing, the parties submitted modest revisions to the settlement agreement documents on July 26, 2023.
-The parties are now awaiting preliminary approval of the settlement agreement from the Court.
+On August 24, 2023, the Court granted preliminary approval of the settlement agreement and scheduled a final settlement hearing for December 7, 2023.